brunaboeger/brunaboeger/README.md

 - 🔭 I’m currently working on [**my porfolio website**](https://brunaboeger.dev.br/)
 - 🌱 I am taking Filipe Deschamps' course, [**curso.dev**](https://curso.dev), and we're working on [clone-tabnews](https://github.com/brunaboeger/clone-tabnews)

+## Projects to the future

+- 📑 Text Editor: an editor for writers
+- 📑 Finnap: a simplified finance's app

 <!--
 **brunaboeger/brunaboeger** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.